GameNyte/gameNyte/README.md

 ## Acknowledgements

-This section goes out to
+This section goes out to Jacob Knaack.

 [Return to the top](#Table-of-Contents)